Sergey Afanasyev (racing driver): Lamborghini Super Trofeo

 In 2017 Afanasyev and Lukoil made a mutual decision to terminate the interaction.
 Sergey drove two years with ArtLine racing team in the European and Middle East championships in ProAm category achieving the best result as the runner-up.

 Lamborghini Super Trofeo championship was selected by Jonnesway tools as the General sponsor of Afanasiev, due to the good price-to-performance ratio.

 Sergey joined the Bonaldi team in 2019 joined by Danny Kroes in the car.
 Together they won the Chempionship.
 The best results were achieved in Zandvoort (hometrack of Danny), where they won both races in front of the Dutch fans.

 Coming back to GT racing

 In November 2019 Afanasyev joined the Black Falcon racing team for the Kyalami 9 Hours race which was the part of the International GT Challenge.
 His partners were Patrick Assenheimer and Hubert Haupt in silver class.
-Leading most part of the race, but after an accident in heavy rain they finished second.
+They were leading most part of the race, but after an accident in heavy rain they finished second.

-Next race was – Bathurst 12 Hours.
+The next race was Bathurst 12 Hours.
 Haupt was not able to join so he was replaced by Michele Beretta.
-Leading until the last 4 hours of the race.
-Issues with the car after a small contact with the wall pushed them back.
-Third position at the finish is still a good result for the rookies of the one of the most incredible circuits in the world.
+They were leading until the last 4 hours of the race.
+Issues with the car after a small contact with the wall pushed them back; they finished third.